moravianlibrary/imagesearch.mzk.cz/README.md

 * Image data can be send by several ways:
   - image_url: You can specify url, where the image can be downloaded.
   - image_base64: You can send image data in base64 format.
-  - blockHash, dHash, cannyDHash: You can compute hashes by yourselves and send their hexadecimal representations.
+  - blockHash, dHash, gaussDHash, gauss2DHash, gaussBlockHash: You can compute hashes by yourselves and send their hexadecimal representations.
 * From listed methods how to upload image data you should choose only one.
 If you use several methods at once the behaviour is not defined.